Senior Associate Director

 Tal is a reputation and communications adviser to professional services, property and B2B brands.

 He helps complex businesses and expert individuals become thought leaders and works to defend their reputation and brand value in special situations.
-His clients include UK top 20 accounting and top 100 law firms as well as global technology enterprises.
+He has worked with clients ranging from UK top 20 accounting and top 100 law firms to global tech and energy enterprises, as well as NGOs.

 He frequently advises clients on, and creates, compelling thought leadership content and campaigns for brands at the intersection of media, digital and content marketing and has lectured on the role of social media in reputation management at Richmond University – The American University in London.